Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 8: Report 8 #
 ### 10/18/2024 - 10/24/2024

+This week, my team and I completed our Jellyfish.
+After a week of testing electronic components (FSR, button, ultrasonic, haptic driver, servo, neopixel, proximity, light and gesture sensor) we finalized the components.
+The team decided to use 3 inputs: button, ultrasonic sensor and gesture sensor, and 3 outputs: servo motor, 4x8 neopixel featherwing and a p5.js visual display.
+I lead the development of the integrated circuit and code for the electronic components.

+The jellyfish tentacles are driven by a servo motor and when an object is placed within 10 cm of its eyes (which is an ultrasonic sensor) the tentacles move.
+A button beneath the Jellyfish bell changes the colors of the neopixel LEDs, & a gesture sensor on its side triggers ripples in the accompanying display.

+We originally intended to use an FSR sensor, located on the side of the jellyfish’s head to change the jellyfish’s color, but pivoted to using a button.
+The button allowed for seamless integration into the code using interrupts due to its digital characteristics.
+We also ended up using two photons, one for the electronics and one for the gesture sensor to p5 interaction.

+Since I tested each component individually, and then as a combined circuit, the integration of electronics went smoothly.
+I managed the breadboard and wiring of the final prototype, which was successful due to the flexible, modular housing that Chantal designed.

+This project made me consider how Digital Ecosystems might transform human experiences by making environments more interactive and adaptable.
+In the future, design and engineering are likely to focus on creating smart, flexible products that integrate with evolving systems.
+AI will enhance these ecosystems, enabling them to respond to and anticipate user behavior in real-time.
+Projects like Jellyfish could ultimately blur the boundaries between digital and physical interactions, with the potential to develop into innovative educational tools—an exciting direction for future exploration.

 ---
 ## Week 7: Report 7 #
 ### 10/11/2024 - 10/17/2024